Team-MCToolkit/MCToolkit/README.md

 To clone this repository, run `git clone --recursive https://github.com/Team-MCToolkit/MCToolkit.git`.

 MCToolkit uses Gradle build system to manage the building and exporting.
-Use `runMCToolkit` task to run test MCToolkit.
+Use the `./gradlew runMCToolkit` to  test MCToolkit.
+To Build this project, run the command in your Idea terminal: ./gradlew build To export the project into an executable file, run the command ./gradlew exportMac64 for OSX (Not Complete), ./gradlew exportWin64 / ./gradlew exportWin32 For windows and to use linux run ./gradlew exportLinux64 / ./gradlew exportLinux32.
 It is recommended to use Intellij IDEA for development and testing.
 Learn more about the development process, and tips on [MCToolkit developers wiki](https://github.com/Team-MCToolkit/MCToolkit/wiki).